 We have incurred significant losses and negative cash flows from operations since our inception.
-During the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, we incurred net losses of \$47.9 million \$13.7 million and \$24.5 million \$14.3 million, respectively.
-We generated negative operating cash flows of \$35.6 million \$15.7 million and \$33.2 million during \$10.3 million for the nine three months ended September 30, 2023 March 31, 2024 and 2022, 2023, respectively.
-As of September 30, 2023 March 31, 2024, we had an accumulated deficit of \$153.0 million. \$183.3 million.
+During the three and nine months ended September 30, 2024, we incurred net losses of \$18.6 million and \$46.9 million, respectively.
+During the three and nine months ended September 30, 2023, we incurred net losses of \$17.5 million and \$47.9 million, respectively.
+During the nine months ended September 30, 2024 and 2023, we had negative cash flows from operations of \$41.5 million and \$35.6 million, respectively.
+As of September 30, 2024, we had an accumulated deficit of

+\$216.5 million.

-We had cash and cash equivalents of \$103.9 million \$118.5 million as of September 30, 2023 March 31, 2024.
-Management expects We expect that our existing cash and cash equivalents will be sufficient to fund our operating plan for at least twelve months from the date of filing of this Quarterly Report.
+We had cash and cash equivalents of \$92.5 million as of September 30, 2024.
 We expect to continue to incur substantial losses for the foreseeable future, and our transition to profitability will depend upon successful development, approval and commercialization of our product candidates and upon achievement of sufficient revenues to support our cost structure.
 We do not expect to generate any revenue from commercial product sales unless and until we successfully complete development and obtain regulatory approval for one or more of our product candidates.
 We may never achieve profitability, and unless we do and until then, we will need to continue to raise additional capital.